ViktorGeorgiev98/ViktorGeorgiev98/README.md

 # Hi there 👋

-## About Me
+## My name is Viktor Georgiev.

-My name is Viktor Georgiev.
 I am currently working as an RPA developer where I am currently working on the following:
   1/ Create new robots for automation for our client.
   2/ Fix any bugs connected to already existing ones 3/ Develop automation testing for making sure everything works correctly.